 Figure 2, gives the structure of the Command pattern, as defined in Source Making.
 In particular, Client, CallbackInterface, CallbackOne and CallbackTwo, correspond to Client, Command, ConcreteCommand1 and ConcreteCommand2, in the original pattern structure, respectively.
 Apparently, in the Source Making definition, the Invoker participant is missing.
 The Client participant creates Command objects and invokes the execute() method to execute the corresponding commands.
-The lack of Invoker is important here because the pattern definition does not reflect the concept of parameterization of objects with different commands.
+The lack of Invoker is important here because the pattern defA Safari for Deviating GoF Pattern Definitions and Examples on the Web inition does not reflect the concept of parameterization of objects with different commands.